khanakbhargava/torch-supernu/SuperNu/README.md

-This repository contains the source codes for Torch and SuperNu.
+This directory contain the sorce code for SuperNu.